hellohellochloe/SC1015-Mini-Project/README.md

 ## Conclusion
 1. GDP is the most significant factor contributing to high food organic waste levels.
-2. 2.
-GDP has an inverse relationship with food organic wastage.
+2. GDP has an inverse relationship with food organic wastage.

 ## Lessons learnt
-1. Using stack bar charts to check balance/imbalance of data
+1. Using stacked bar charts to check the significance of variables when data is imbalanced
-2. Random Forest Regressor to conduct multivariate analysis across multiple variables simultaneously
+2. Random Forest Regressor to conduct multivariate analysis across multiple variables (numerical and categorical) simultaneously
 3. Using F and probability (p) values to determine the significance of different factors in affecting a certain outcome (food organic waste)
 4. Predicting NA values using linear regression
 5. Collaboration using GitHub and Jupyter Notebook